What is MinEx CRC?

 - Implementation of a National Drilling Initiative (NDI) - a world-first collaboration of Geological Surveys, researchers and industry that will undertake drilling in under-explored areas of potential mineral wealth in Australia.

-Other notable CRCs within the resource sector include the following:
+Other notable CRCs within the resource sector:

 - CRC for Optimising Resources Extraction (CRCORE)